richarvey/aws-community-radio/README.md

 This group is respectful and tollerent of others.
 We have a defined Code of conduct here: https://s3r.io/1QubWQ

 ## Shows
 We are currently planning the show schedule but are happy to announce that we'll have a weekly news catchup short post everyweek and the longershows will be announced.
-They will remain on YouTube and we'll also create a podcast if people are interested.
+They will remain on YouTube and we'll also create a podcast if people are interested.#

+- The Weekly Show with Ric Harvey
+  - Review of this weeks news and announcements from AWS
+- Monthly meetup
+  - Fireside chat on specialised topics
+- The Specials
+  - Special guests co-present on a number of topics.

+You can access the video content on YouTube: https://s3r.io/acr

+And Podcasts are avaiable via your prefered player, the RSS is here: https://awscommunityradio.buzzsprout.com/ #

 ## Radio team
 Current team members:

 - Ric Harvey
 - John Mylchreest
-- Jason Gregson

 ## Individual Sponsorship
 Anyone can sponsor the group right here on github.
 Our costs of running include: